sebsto/amplify-ios-getting-started/03_initialize_amplify.md

 Your project has been successfully initialized and connected to the cloud!
 ```

-## Add Amplify to your Application
+## Add Amplify Librairies to your Project

 1. Before starting this step, please make sure that **you close Xcode**.